dbousfie/1026bot/syllabus.md

 A: the link to the zoom office hours is available here https://westernu.brightspace.com/d2l/le/lessons/130641/topics/3353071

 Q: where can I find information about the content on the midterm, weeks 1 through 4, or the specific lecture content?
-A: there is a separate bot that deals with the lecture content on the midterm, which covers weeks one through four, it can be accessed at https://students.politicaleconomy.ca/
+A: there is a separate bot that deals with the lecture content on the midterm, which covers weeks one through four, it can be accessed at https://students3.politicaleconomy.ca/ for weeks 5-12 the bot is  https://students2.politicaleconomy.ca/

 Q: where is the EBO worksheet
 A: It is a link on the bottom of the page here https://westernu.brightspace.com/d2l/le/lessons/130641/lessons/3405170